EdgeNet-project/edgenet-legacy-2024/docs/tutorials/user_registration.md

 In the example here, the one-time code is ``bsv10kgeyo7pmazwpr``:

 ```
-kubectl patch emailverification bsv10kgeyo7pmazwpr -n registration --type='json' -p='[{"op": "replace", "path": "/spec/verified", "value": true}]' --kubeconfig ./public.cfg
+kubectl patch emailverification bsv10kgeyo7pmazwpr --type='json' -p='[{"op": "replace", "path": "/spec/verified", "value": true}]' --kubeconfig ./public.cfg
 ```

-After you have done this, the EdgeNet system sends a notification e-mail to the authority administrators, informing them of your registration request.
+After you have done this, the EdgeNet system sends a notification e-mail to the tenant administrators, informing them of your registration request.

 ### Wait for approval and receipt of your permanent access credential

-At this point, the authority administrators will, if needed, contact you, and, provided everything is in order, approve your registration request.
+At this point, the tenant administrators will, if needed, contact you, and, provided everything is in order, approve your registration request.
 Upon approval, you will receive an email that confirms that your registration is complete, and contains your user information and user-specific kubeconfig file.

 You can now start using EdgeNet, as a regular user, with your user-specific kubeconfig file.